HALO: Learning Human-Robot Collaboration via Heterogeneous-Agent Lyapunov Policy Optimization: Experiments and Results

 \textbf{Hard projection vs. Lagrangian penalty.} The Soft-$V$ variant, which incorporates $V(\bm{\theta})$ as a Lagrangian penalty term in the objective, yields only marginal improvements ($76.5\%$ SR).
 This confirms that soft regularization merely modulates gradient magnitude but lacks the geometric necessity to rectify the update direction.
 Only the hard analytic projection ($\mathcal{P}$) onto the stability half-space $\mathcal{H}_{\text{stable}}$ ensures that policy updates strictly enter the contractive set.

-\textbf{Mechanism of adaptive synergy.} The progression from static projection to the full HALyPO framework underscores the synergy between stability and coherence.
+\textbf{Mechanism of adaptive synergy.} The progression from static projection to the full HALO framework underscores the synergy between stability and coherence.
 While $\mathcal{P}$ provides the convergence certificate, adaptive scheduling ($\eta$) and alignment ($\cos\phi$) further refine the trajectory on the joint parameter manifold.
-HALyPO suppresses coordination dissonance, as evidenced by the final gap $V$ of $0.09$.
+HALO suppresses coordination dissonance, as evidenced by the final gap $V$ of $0.09$.